Data Stability in Clustering: A Closer Look: Notation and preliminaries

-Next, we define a new analogous notion of stability for the min-sum objective, and we show in Section~\ref{minsumlb} that for the min-sum objective, perturbation resilience implies min-sum stability.
+\begin{definition} A clustering instance $(S,d)$ is \textbf{$\alpha$-center stable} for the $k$-median objective if for any optimal cluster $C_i\in\mathcal{C}$ with center $c_i$, $C_j\in \mathcal{C}\ (j\neq i)$ with center $c_j$, any point $p\in C_i$ satisfies \end{definition} Next, we define a new analogous notion of stability for the min-sum objective, and we show in Section~\ref{minsumlb} that for the min-sum objective, perturbation resilience implies min-sum stability.
 To help with exposition for the min-sum objective, we define the distance from a point $p$ to a set of points $A$,